turingschool/career-development-curriculum-site/module_three/index.md

 - [ ] Peer review of a cover letter
 - [ ] An outlined strategy for their job search
 - [ ] Conducted outreach with at least 1 contact at a company student is targeting
-- [ ] Participated in at least 1 mock interview (including both behavioral and technical questions)
-- [ ] Completed Mod 3 career journal

-These items must be completed in order for the student to have successfully completed their career development for the module.
 In Module 4, they will continue to refine each of these items to execute their job search strategy.

 ### Weekly Topics